crossminer/scava-docs/docs/architecture/API-Gateway-Component.md

 ## API Gateway Configuration

-The CROSSMINER Gateway can be configured by the intermediary of an external property file (application.properties) to place in the execution directory of the CROSSMINER Gateway component.
+The Scava Gateway can be configured by the intermediary of an external property file (application.properties) to place in the execution directory of the Scava Gateway component.
 This file allow to configure the routing of requests send to the gateway an some security parameters.

 ### Server Configuration